Here, we explain some of the potential benefits and disadvantages of each option.

 You may also be subject to rent increases and your landlord can choose to sell the property.

 Finally, the money you spend on rent goes to the landlord, rather than towards your own home ownership.

 Buying a home means putting down a deposit, so you’ll need money available for this.

 The minimum is 5% of the property value but, if you can afford more, you could have a smaller mortgage which would mean paying less interest.
 There are lots of extra costs associated with buying a property too.
-You’ll need money to cover things such as conveyancing fees, mortgage valuation fees, and Stamp Duty (if payable).
+You’ll need money to cover things such as conveyancing fees, mortgage valuation fees, Stamp Duty (if payable) as well as home insurance.
 You may also need to extend the lease if you buy a leasehold property.

 If you buy a certain type of property, such as an apartment, you’ll also need to pay monthly ground rent and service charges.
 This is to cover the general upkeep of the whole building.

 If you take out a mortgage, you need to make sure you can afford the repayments.
 If you don’t make the repayments each month, your home may be repossessed.